System F: Logic and predicates

 A predicate is a function which returns a $\mathsf{Boolean}$-typed value.
 The most fundamental predicate is ISZERO which returns $\mathbf{T}$ if and only if its argument is the Church numeral 0:

+Furthermore, the existential quantifier (and therefore existential types) can be implemented in system F by the following:

 System F structures

 System F allows recursive constructions to be embedded in a natural manner, related to that in Martin-Löf's type theory.
 Abstract structures (S) are created using constructors.
 These are functions typed as: